Suji-phani/patient-centered-health-ai/README.md

 ##  Model Files

-To keep the repo lightweight, the following files are excluded:
+To keep the repo lightweight, the following file is excluded:
 - `nb_model.pkl`
-- `tfidf_vectorizer.pkl`

  These can be shared upon request or deployed alongside the app in a production setting.